Themes of Neon Genesis Evangelion

 The themes of Neon Genesis Evangelion (新世紀エヴァンゲリオン, Shin Seiki Evangerion) have been the subject of continued casual and academic debate since the Japanese media franchise was created by Gainax.
-In Japan, a national debate about the anime Neon Genesis Evangelion resulted in widespread coverage of the show's endings and its retellings, contributing to the interest in academic analysis of the show.
-Most of the franchise features an apocalyptic mecha action story, which revolves around the efforts by the paramilitary organization NERV to fight hostile beings called Angels, using giant humanoids called Evangelions that are piloted by select teenagers.
-The psychological, religious, and philosophical themes explored in the work represent the majority of the discussion.
-Evangelion's influence in postmodern apocalyptic narratives on the "sekaikei" genre has been great, but it remains the most successful example.
+In Japan, a national discussion of the anime Neon Genesis Evangelion resulted in widespread coverage of the show's endings and its retellings, contributing to the interest in academic analysis of the show.
+Most of the franchise features an apocalyptic mecha action story, which revolves around the efforts by the paramilitary organization NERV to fight hostile beings called Angels, using giant humanoids called Evangelions piloted by select teenagers.
+The psychological, religious, and philosophical themes explored in the work represent most of the discussion.
+Evangelion's influence in postmodern apocalyptic narratives on the sekaikei genre has been great, but it remains the most successful example.

 Psychoanalysis

-Evangelion has long been taken as a deeply personal expression of Hideaki Anno's personal struggles and his long battle with depression.
+Evangelion has long been taken as a deeply personal expression of Hideaki Anno's struggles and his long battle with depression.
 From the start, Evangelion invokes many psychological themes.
-Phrases used in episodes, their titles, and the names of the background music frequently derive from Sigmund Freud's works, in addition to perhaps some Lacanian influences in general.
+Phrases used in episodes, their titles, and the names of the background music frequently derive from Sigmund Freud's works and perhaps some Lacanian influences in general.
 Examples include "Thanatos", "Oral stage", "Separation Anxiety", and "Mother Is the First Other" (the basis of the Oedipus complex is that the mother is the first object of the child's love).
 The scenery and buildings in Tokyo-3 often seem laden with psychological import, even in the first episode.